RedPillNow/polymerts-doc-generator/README.md

 ## Structure

-Since this project is written in TypeScript there is a directory structure.
-The `lib` directory contains a util.ts file which provides some common utilities.
-The `models` directory which contains all the parts of our TypeScript files (i.e. Comment, Listener, Property, etc.). index.ts in the src directory provides the entry point into the tool
+The `lib` directory contains a utils.ts file which provides some common utilities.
+The `models` directory which contains all the models for the parts of a PolymerTS component (i.e. Comment, Listener, Property, etc.). index.ts in the src directory provides the entry point into the tool.
+For testing purposes only we have the `data` and `docs` directories which is where _docs_ will be written to and _data_ contains some elements for testing purposes.